AliceO2Group/Monitoring/doc/system-implementation.md

 and [CollectD](http://collectd.org/) (system information).
 Collectd deploys system sensors to collect metrics related to CPU, memory and I/O from all O<sup>2</sup> nodes.
 The requirements of high monitoring metric rate collection and metric routing are addressed via [Apache Flume](https://flume.apache.org/), "a distributed and highly-reliable service for collecting, aggregating and moving large amounts of data in a very efficient way".
 Moreover, Flume can also run simple processing tasks.
 [InfluxDB](https://docs.influxdata.com/influxdb/v1.5/), "a custom high-performance data store written specifically for time series data", was selected as a storage backend.
 [Grafana](https://grafana.com/) provides graphical interfaces to display near real-time and historical metrics.
 [Riemann](http://riemann.io/) triggers alarms using multiple plugins and allows to implement some processing tasks.
 All remaining and complex processing tasks are implemented through [Apache Spark](https://spark.apache.org/), "a fast and general-purpose engine for large-scale data processing".

 ### 3.1 Sensors and data sources
-As explained in the Section 2 three classes of metrics are collected using O<sup>2</sup> Monitoring library and CollectD.
+As explained in the Section 2 three classes of metrics are collected using O<sup>2</sup> Monitoring library and CollectD:
+- Application - user defined metrics injected via Monitoring library API
+- Process - process performance related metrics automatically generated by the Monitoring library
+- System - system metrics provided by collectD plugins.

 This section provide more details regarding these tools.

 #### 3.1.1 Monitoring library - application and process performance metrics